On Quantile Randomized Kaczmarz for Linear Systems with Time-Varying Noise and Corruption: Introduction

 As mentioned previously, QRK is a variant of RK where, in each iteration, the update is made only if the sampled residual entry magnitude is less than a sufficient fraction of residual entry magnitudes.
 The algorithm uses this residual magnitude comparison as a proxy indicator for whether it is affected by a corruption.

 Practically, there are two implementations of the QRK algorithm.
 In the first, we randomly sample from the entire residual and only make the update if the sampled residual magnitude is less than a sufficient fraction of the other residual entry magnitudes.
+We note that a fraction of Algorithm~\ref{QuantileRK1} iterations will not update the iterates; this behavior is key for this corruption-robust algorithm.
 Pseudocode for this implementation is given in Algorithm~\ref{QuantileRK1}; this implementation is due to~\cite{HNRS20}.
 In the second, we randomly sample only from the residual entries whose magnitude is less than a sufficient fraction of the other residual entry magnitudes and make the update in each iteration.
 Pseudocode for this implementation is given in Algorithm~\ref{QuantileRK2}; this implementation is due to~\cite{steinerberger2021quantile}.
+We note that one of our goals is a unified analysis of Algorithms~\ref{QuantileRK1} and~\ref{QuantileRK2}.

 These implementations may be analyzed in the same way; we will provide a convergence analysis valid for both in Theorem~\ref{thm:steinerbergerQRKwNoise} and provide a proof in Section~\ref{sec:theoretical results}.